Redacted2soon/F28069M_ThreePhase/README.md

 ## About

 This repository contains embedded software for a function generator implemented on the TMS320F28069M microcontroller.
-The function generator is capable of generating three-phase wave with configurable parameters such as frequency of PWM and wave, amplitude, offset and phase.
+The function generator is capable of generating three-phase wave with configurable parameters such as: frequency of PWM and sin wave, modulation depth, offset, and phase (of each wave).

 ### Built With

 IDE: Code Composer Studio v12
 Compiler: TI v22.6.1 LTS
+HTerm 0.8.9

 ## Target